SMASH3D/SD-enhancer/README.md

 ## Installation instructions

-1. Download the shit of this repo.
+1. git clone this repo / Download the zip & unzip it somewhere
+2. Ensure that Chrome is set to developer mode
-2. Chrome: Plugin "Charger l'extension non empaquetée"
+3. Chrome: chrome://extensions > Plugin "Charger l'extension non empaquetée"
+4. Select the folder where you put the sources
-3. All set!
+5. All set!
 Voila.